Osled/CoolblueASP/README.md

 Run the **Coolblue.sln**

-to access the App with Visual Studio, press the Run/Play **IIS Express** button in visual studio a web browser will open up.
+to access the App with Visual Studio, press the Run/Play **IIS Express** button in visual studio a web browser will open up. a [https://localhost:44394/] Local Host will start up on a default browser.

 ## Design Choices
 ### Interface